 - Vieux Lyon – Exploring the UNESCO-protected medieval and Renaissance old town is a must, whether you book a tour or go by yourself.
 It’s crowded, but a feast of Italian colors, where you can have fun finding traboules, secret passages mainly constructed by silk weavers to transport their goods.
 Highlights include the Maison des Avocats (House of Lawyers) on rue de la Bombarde, the Maison Thomassin on Place du Change, and the Tour Rose (pink tower) with its traboule at 16 rue du Bœuf.
 (0.5 mile).

 - Musée de l’Imprimerie – Celebrate Lyon’s history as a printing center at this engaging museum, where you can trace how the trade has evolved from the 15th century to the present.
 (0.6 mile).

 - Cathédrale Saint-Jean-Baptiste – At the center of Vieux Lyon stands its medieval cathedral, which evolved from 1180 to 1480.
 Inside the main attraction is a rare 16th-century astronomical clock.
 Guided tours are on offer every Saturday and Sunday at 2:30pm.
-Be aware that parts of the interior are under restoration (planned to finish in 2022).
 Across the Place Saint-Jean is the cathedral’s treasury museum.
 (0.6 mile).

 - Musée Cinéma et Miniature – A unique, quirky space dedicated to 2 kinds of art – painstaking, lifelike miniatures and the artists of cinema before the digital age.
 The collection of sets, costumes, and props is unique in Europe, and includes highlights like the Alien and Gizmo himself from Gremlins.
 It’s all housed in the gorgeous Maison des Avocats.
 (0.6 mile).